Skip to Content

 Q: If I am already enrolled on the BSc Accounting degree at Queen’s, will I have the option of transferring to this programme?

 Yes, our current BSc Accounting students will have the option of transferring onto the MAcc programme once they complete Year Three.
-The first cohort of students to be eligible to transfer to the MAcc programme will be the current Year Three students, who would commence Year Four of the MAcc programme in September 2024.
-(Current Year Two and Year One BSc Accounting students are eligible to transfer from Sept 2025 and 2026 respectively).
+Our current Year three students would commence Year Four of the MAcc programme in September 2025.
+(Current Year two BSc Accounting students are eligible to transfer from September 2026).

 In order to progress or (in the interim period) transfer to Year 4, students must be eligible for at least a 2:2 classification under the normal University degree classification rules.
 Briefly, this indicates a weighted average of 50%.